How are new technologies changing the practice of law?

 This book is divided into three parts:

-Part B focuses on five different aspects of legal work (litigation, transactional, dispute resolution, regulation and compliance, and legal advice and strategy) where AI is making a considerable impact and looks at how this is occurring.
+Part B focuses on six different aspects of legal work (litigation, transactional, dispute resolution, regulation and compliance, criminal law and legal advice and strategy) where AI is making a considerable impact and looks at how this is occurring.

 Part C discusses how lawyers and law firms can best utilise the promise of AI, while also acknowledging its limitations.
 It also discusses ethical and regulatory issues, including the lawyer's role in upholding the rule of law.